gander-social/atproto/README.md

 Welcome friends!

-This repository contains Bluesky's reference implementation of AT Protocol, and of the `app.bsky` microblogging application service backend.
+This repository contains Bluesky's reference implementation of AT Protocol, and of the `app.gndr` microblogging application service backend.

 ## What is in here?